Linuxfabrik/lfops/CONTRIBUTING.rst

 Deploying files to the remote server
 ------------------------------------

-* Always use the ``template`` module instead of the ``copy`` module, even if there are currently no variables in the file.
+* Always use the ``ansible.builtin.template`` module instead of the ``ansible.builtin.copy`` module, even if there are currently no variables in the file.
 This makes it easier to extend later on, and allows the usage of an automatically generated header.

 * Always add the following to the top of templates, using the appropriate comment syntax: